-Airports that are nearest airports to Kronplatz are in Bolzano in Italy and in Innsbruck in Austria, both something under two hours away.
-You can get to Kronplatz by car, bus or a train from both airports.
+The nearest airports to Kronplatz are in Bolzano in Italy and in Innsbruck in Austria, both something under two hours away.
+You can get to Kronplatz by car, bus or train from both airports.
 Venice and Verona’s airports are not much farther if those are more convenient for you.

-Next thing we recommend doing in Budapest is enjoying its various spas or thermal baths and Széchenyi Baths are probably the best of the best.
-There are 2 open-air thermal pools and 15 indoor pools.
-It is pretty interesting bathing in the outdoor pools while it is snowing outside.
+We also recommend enjoying Budapest’s various spas or thermal baths – the Széchenyi Baths are probably the best of the best.
+There are two open-air thermal pools and 15 indoor pools.
+Bathing in the outdoor pools while it is snowing outside is an amazing experience!

-Budapest is also famous for its cruises on the Danube river.
+Budapest is also famous for its cruises on the Danube river and its historical sites.
 And you should know that there are special cruises around Christmas time.
-It’s a unique experience where you will get the chance to see amazing Budapest covered in snow and Christmas lights from the boat.
+It’s a unique experience where you will get the chance to see Budapest covered in snow and Christmas lights from the boat.

 How to get to Budapest?

 It is pretty easy to get to Budapest.
-Budapest has its own airport, so you can simply book a flight.
-You can also get there by bus or a train since it is pretty well connected with European capitals.
+Budapest has its own airport, and you can also get there by bus or train since it is well connected with European capitals.
 Or go by car, it is not complicated at all and the roads are fine.
-Budapest is connected to Vienna and Bratislava by a boat, but unfortunately, you cannot travel this way in the winter time.
+Budapest is connected to Vienna and Bratislava by boat, but unfortunately, you cannot travel this way in the wintertime.
 Check this website for more info.

 Have you already decided which one of the top winter destinations in Europe you are going to visit?
-Just enjoy yourself and feel free to send us some pictures.
 In case you need help exploring the cities that we mentioned download our Cultural Places App and find guided tours through them and enjoy your visit.